synle/display-dj/README.md

 # display-dj

-A windows application that allows quick toggle of dark mode and manage display brightness quickly
+A windows application that allows quick toggle of dark mode and manages display brightness of individual display quickly